 Cable television systems and licensed broadcasters use many of the same frequencies to transmit programming.
 Cable signal leakage can interfere with any of the over-the-air services using the same frequencies as the cable operator within the vicinity of the cable system.

-Cable systems use TV, radio, aeronautical radio and other channels within their cable plant.
-Cable operators are considered secondary users of these frequencies, and must not interfere with primary users.
+Cable systems use broadcast TV, radio, aeronautical radio (Federal Aviation Administration), and other channels.
+Cable operators are considered secondary users of these frequencies and must not interfere with primary use.

 What are the FCC rules governing signal leakage?